 Apartments for single students

 Internships, practicums, and capstone projects give students the opportunity to put their learning into practice even before they graduate.
-Education majors complete their observation and student teaching in at least three different types of schools so that the may be ready for any school setting.
-Exercise science students earn their personal trainer certification and coach clients while they’re in college.
+Education majors complete their observation and student teaching in at least three different types of schools so that they may be ready for any school setting.
 Business majors collaborate with area businesses to create and implement strategies for marketing, increasing revenue, or launching new products.
 Ministry majors actively serve in local churches.
-Media arts majors create videos for local non-profits.
+Media arts majors create videos for local nonprofits.
 Political science majors take advantage of Corban’s location in the state capital to serve as interns to state legislators.

 MAKING A DIFFERENCE

-Students who attend Corban for four years volunteer at least 160 hours in the community with churches and nonprofit organizations through Corban’s REACH program.
+Students who attend Corban have the opportunity to serve in the community with churches and non-profit organizations through Corban’s REACH program.
 This program emphasizes Corban’s mission “to educate Christians who will make a difference in the world for Jesus Christ,” as students serve in organizations that focus on education and literacy, hunger and housing, dignity and justice, conservation, or mentoring and coaching.

 Interview | Extracurricular activities | First generation | Alumni/ae relation

 25th Percentile: 568 | 75th Percentile: 620